elina7344/AI-based-FAQ-Chatbot/README.md

 - It saves input and learns to give proper response

 ## Application Scope
-- Huge demand in the business sector
+- Huge demand in the business sectors.
 - Customisable
 - It can be used 24/7